Impact of Dynamical Friction on the Tidal Formation of NGC 1052-DF2: Results

 Figure~\ref{fig:stellarEvolution} shows the evolution of the stellar component of the satellite.
 The upper panel plots the 2D-projected half-light radius as a function of time, which we approximated by the half-stellar-mass radius on the projected plane.
 We can see that the stellar body expands right after each pericentric passage.
-This is because the galaxy gains energy during the high-speed passage (tidal heating).
-This half-light radius in {\runzero} didn't reach the DF2 value, but is consistent with it in {\runone} during the dark matter-deficient period.
+This is because the galaxy gains energy during the high-speed passage (tidal heating), and its effect is much stronger in \runone.
+This half-light radius in {\runzero} did not reach the DF2 value, but it already goes over the DF2 value in {\runone} during the dark matter-deficient period.
 The lower panel plots the line-of-sight velocity dispersion of the observable stellar particles.
 Reflecting the expansion, it decreases as the half-light radius increases.
-This is also consistent with the DF2 value during the dark matter-deficient period.
+This is also consistent with the DF2 value during the DM-deficient period.
+In the bottom panel of Fig.~\ref{fig:stellarEvolution}, we see that the velocity dispersion along the line of sight, $\sigma_{\rm LOS}$, becomes consistent with that of DF2 at $t\sim 7.3-8.2$\,Gyr, but followed by a sharp increase after the sixth pericentric passage.

-So far, we have seen that the stellar properties of the satellite become consistent with DF2 at the same time.
-Finally, let us check the GC distribution.
+So far, we have seen that the satellite's stellar properties become roughly consistent with DF2 during the DMDG phase.
+Finally, let us examine the GC distribution.